pretorh/lfs-notes/steps/main-build.md

 ### Glibc

+Patches:
-Patch for file system standards: `patch -Np1 -i ../glibc-2.*-fhs-1.patch`.
+- file system standards: see, `scripts/5/glibc/patch.sh`.
 This patch is applied on all glib versions - consider ignoring this and using the non-compliant path
+- using sed command: see `scripts/6/glibc/patch.sh`
+- pre configure setup to install into `sbin`

 Time: 4.8x (1.3x for parallel) + 14.2x (6.2x for parallel) for tests